mmichellesvv/Color-Blindless-Detection/README.md

 ## Introduction
 Colorblindness affects how individuals perceive colors, making it difficult to distinguish between certain shades.
 Project identifies color shades that are either frequently confused for different types of colorblindness.
 These findings provide a foundation for designing diagnostic tests aimed at evaluating color vision deficiencies.
-In the future, this work could support the development of adaptive tools to improve color accessibility and visualization for colorblind users.
+In the future, this work could *support the development of adaptive tools to improve color accessibility and visualization for colorblind users*.

 ## Installation
 To set up this project - clone the repository: